A Brief History

 As the above incidents indicate, maniacal killers do not necessarily reside in the United States, nor do they have to have a firearm to commit mass murder.
 The knee-jerk reaction of banning military style semi-automatic rifles and carbines might make gun control advocates feel good, but in reality, does little if anything to make our country and our children safer.
 Only 1 in 400 firearm murders are committed with a rifle of ANY type, let alone an assault rifle look-alike.
 In fact, twice as many murders are committed unarmed than with rifles of any type in the US!
 The number of people killed with the AR-15 or AK-47 type rifles each year in the United States is an incredibly tiny number compared to other murder weapons (knives account for about 7 times more murders than all types of rifles combined), and yet we are laser focused on stopping this “imminent threat” to our well being, while largely ignoring the clear and present danger of opioid overdose deaths that account for twice the number of firearms deaths (from all causes, including suicide and self-defense) and medical mistakes that kill as many as 10 times the number of Americans killed with firearms!

-Are any of these stories or statistics news to you?
-All the information is readily available in official US Government studies and statistics and in mainstream media stories and does not come from any right wing conspiracy theory sources.
+All of the above information is readily available in official US Government studies and statistics and in mainstream media stories and does not come from any right wing conspiracy theory sources.
 Balancing the rights of Americans to protect themselves, their families, and their liberty against the rights of other Americans to be safe and secure is not all that simple.
 Demands about seizing weapons or depriving rights of mentally ill people is likewise not so easy.
 The ACLU and other progressive groups are alarmed by any actions taken that do not include fair due process, and understandably so.
 How we define a debilitating mental illness and how to go about achieving such a diagnosis must be carefully considered and delineated, along with fair and expedient methods of addressing challenges to such actions taken to limit a citizen’s access to firearms (or any other limitation of rights).

 As always, we eagerly await your input into suggestions about how we can go about protecting society from deranged, dangerous people without infringing on the rights of other, law abiding people to protect themselves and enjoy shooting sports.
 The concept is not so “common sense” as some publicly state, as is the case with many of societal issues.